MitchiLaser/MAXwel/README.md

 [The user documentation is available in the `docs` directory](docs/main.pdf) and on the landing page (comming soon).

-A template for an empty VHDL project with correct pin assignments is available [in the `template` directory](template/).
+A [template for an empty VHDL project](template/vhdl) with correct pin assignments is available [in the `template` directory](template/).
-This template is intended to be used with the [Quartus](https://fpgasoftware.intel.com/) software from Intel.
+All templates are intended to be used with the [Quartus](https://fpgasoftware.intel.com/) software from Intel.

 ## What else?